 \begin{definition}[Strings] Let $C=(\Gamma, x_1,\ldots,x_{r+s},y_1,\ldots,y_n,h) \in \Mrs^\ori (\Delta,F) $ be an oriented marked curve.
 As in definition 3.5 (a) of \cite{GM05b}, a \df{string} of $C$ is a subgraph of $\Gamma$ (after the end-gluing of definition \ref{def-endgluing}) homeomorphic to $\RR$ which does not intersect the closures $\overline{x_i}$ of the marked points and whose two ends are not fixed. \end{definition}

 \begin{remark} A bridge curve with a vertex of type (9) contains a unique string (containing this vertex) since the orientation of the two odd edges prescribes that they both lead in a unique way to a non-fixed unbounded end without passing through any markings (see example \ref{ex-bridgecurve}).
+As an example, the dashed edges in example \ref{ex-bridgecurve} are ordinary odd edges; they form a string.

 Note that the allowed vertex types require that these paths to the non-fixed unbounded ends go only through vertices of types (2) and (3).
 In particular, the string then contains only odd edges.
 On the other hand, a curve without vertex of type (9) does not contain a string.

 By remark \ref{rem-genpos}, a bridge curve through conditions in general position that has a vertex of type (9) (and thus a string) moves in a 1-dimensional family --- namely by moving this string, as already observed in remark 3.6 of \cite{GM05b}.
 Let us now figure out what boundary cases can occur at the end of such 1-dimensional families. \end{remark}